ufosc/osc-docs/docs/website/Developers/API/edit.md

 # Edit Route

-The edit route renders the 'edit' pages that enable admins to create and modify articles, images, and other users.
+The edit route renders the 'edit' pages that enable admins to create and modify articles, and other users.
 They return templated EJS sites that automatically fetch the requested resource's data and render it into editable HTML forms.

 This set of routes is responsible for returning one of two possible options - both via the same EJS templates - for each form: